Research

 Exposure to endocrine disrupting compounds at an early life stage can cause sex change in fishes, but little is known about how this influences population size or the overall fecundity of a population.
 We recently published work in Environmental Science and Technology describing how masculinization or feminization of group spawners such as Menidia species impacts overall reproductive output.
 In summation, we found that masculinization can be more detrimental than feminization.

 At Oregon State, we are investigating microplastic occurrence in rockfish caught near marine reserves, in otter scat, and in California mussels outplanted at ten sites along the West coast.
-We also have a new NSF funded project on assessing the risk of micro and nanoplastics to aquatic organisms!
-Related work was featured in the documentary A Plastic Ocean (2017) and Brander had the opportunity to speak on Capitol Hill in D.C. and to the legislature in Salem on microplastic pollution in 2019 .
-Papers on microplastics are now out in special issue of Limnology and Oceanography Letters and will be later in 2020 in a special issue of Applied Spectroscopy.
+We also have a ongoing NSF funded project on assessing the risk of micro and nanoplastics to aquatic organisms.
+Related work was featured in the documentary A Plastic Ocean (2017) and Brander had the opportunity to speak on Capitol Hill in D.C. in February of 2024.
+Recent publications focus on effects in fish across different plastic types, and on the impacts of microplastics on invertebrates under conditions associated with climate change.
+We also demonstrated using museum specimens of myctophids caught from the 1960s to the 2010s that microplastic and microfiber ingestion is increasing over time.
+Brander and colleagues are also working towards informing delegates to the plastics treaty currently under negotiation on recommendations based on the latest scientific findings in the field.